-St. Michael’s Hospital pulmonary rehabilitation programme uses a holistic approach to treat individuals with chronic obstructive airway disease by focusing on improving the physical, mental, emotional, social and vocational components of their life.
-Our motto is:
+The pulmonary rehabilitation programme at St. Michael’s Hospital uses a holistic approach to treat individuals with respiratory issues such as chronic obstructive airway disease (COPD), idiopathic pulmonary fibrosis (IPF), bronchiectasis and severe asthma by focusing on improving the physical, mental, emotional and social components of their life.

-We have a multi-disciplinary team of healthcare professionals including a: respiratory physician, pulmonary rehabilitation coordinator, respiratory nurse, dietician, pharmacist, physiotherapist, occupational therapist, psychologist and social worker.
+We have a multi-disciplinary team of healthcare professionals including a respiratory physician, respiratory nurse, dietician, physiotherapist and occupational therapist on hand to assist you during the course.

 Useful contact information

 - Heads of Department/Medical Director/Consultant Respiratory Physician – Prof. Tim McDonnell

 - Acting Pulmonary Rehabilitation Co-Ordinator/ Senior Respiratory Physiotherapist – Philip Tonge

 Initially, patients should be referred by the respiratory physician who has performed a thorough examination before referral to the pulmonary rehabilitation coordinator.